yaacov/kubectl-sql/README_examples.md

 * **Display non-running pods by nodes for all namespaces:**
     ```bash
-    kubectl-sql "select * from nodes join pods on \
+    kubectl-sql "select * from nodes join */pods on \
-        nodes.status.addresses[1].address = pods.status.hostIP and not pods.phase ~= 'Running'" -A
+        nodes.status.addresses[1].address = pods.status.hostIP and not pods.phase ~= 'Running'"
     ...
     ```